Georgia restaurants allowed to reopen as restrictions loosen

-Georgia's reopening is set to continue Monday when movie theatres can welcome customers and limited in-restaurant dining may resume in a loosening of coronavirus restrictions.
-This comes after other businesses, including barbershops, gyms, tattoo shops, and nail salons, were allowed to start seeing customers Friday.
+Some Georgia restaurants were reopening for limited dine-in service Monday as the state continued a loosening of coronavirus restrictions, but many chose to remain closed for the time being.
+Permission for dine-in service and for movie theaters to reopen comes after other businesses, including barbershops, gyms, tattoo shops and nail salons, were allowed to start seeing customers Friday.
 While many gratefully opened their doors after a monthlong closure, others didn't feel ready yet and remained shuttered.

-A similarly mixed response is expected for the businesses allowed to reopen Monday.
-Gov. Brian Kemp last week announced that he was relaxing restrictions despite health experts' warnings of a potential surge in infections and disapproval from President Donald Trump.
+A similar mixed response was expected for the businesses allowed to reopen Monday.
+Gov Brian Kemp last week announced that he was relaxing restrictions despite health experts' warnings of a potential surge in infections and disapproval from President Donald Trump.

+Kemp released 39 requirements that restaurants must follow if they reopen, including a limit of 10 customers per 500 square feet (about 46 square meters) and all employees wearing face coverings “at all times.”
+Movie theater ushers were ordered to enforce social distancing.
+At Plucked Up Chicken & Biscuits in Columbus, eight regulars showed up Monday morning to have their coffee and breakfast and “chatted at each other across the room,” manager Alesha Webster said.

+The restaurant was following restrictions put in place by the governor -- constantly disinfecting and sanitising, wearing masks and gloves, placing tables 6 feet (2 meters) apart and enforcing social distancing, Webster said.
+The restrictions also mean only 10 customers can be inside at a time, rather than the normal capacity of 45.
+As a small business, the outbreak has been brutal, even though they've been offering to-go orders, Webster said.
+The decision to reopen for dine-in service was a difficult one, she said.

 But public health experts have said a spike in new cases could follow if reopening happens too quickly; increased testing and diligent tracking of infected people's contacts are needed to counter that.
 Georgia has ranked in the bottom 10 of states for testing per capita, but some progress was made on that front last week.
 Trump, who has also stressed the need to get the economy chugging again, said last week that Kemp's plan was too much too fast.
-The president specifically said spas, beauty salons, tattoo parlors, and barbershops shouldn't reopen immediately.
+The president specifically said spas, beauty salons, tattoo parlours and barber shops should not reopen immediately.

 Kemp and other state leaders, including Lieutenant Governor Geoff Duncan and House Speaker David Ralston, planned to gather Monday morning with faith leaders from across the state to hold a Day of Prayer service in the rotunda of the state Capitol.
 For most people, the coronavirus behind the pandemic causes mild or moderate symptoms.
 For some, it can cause severe illness such as pneumonia, or even death.